Careers in Data: Data Analyst, Scientist, vs Engineer Professions

 Data analysts, data scientists, and data engineers might have similar skill sets in terms of their ability to think critically about data, solve problems, and work with computer programming and data visualization, but each type of data professional needs to hone different skills to stand out.
 Data scientists must understand machine learning and artificial intelligence (AI) as computers become more advanced in their ability to process complex commands and “learn.”
 Data engineers need to be especially skilled programmers who also understand storage, data processing, and network architecture.
 Meanwhile, data analysts develop refined skills in data visualization and data application.

 Data analysts and data engineers typically have a bachelor’s degree, while data scientist roles often require at least a master’s degree.
 An undergraduate program such as the data science bachelor degree online can help students develop the knowledge and skills needed to work toward any of these three professions through courses in programming languages, statistical design, and machine learning.
 For those interested in continuing their education in data science, Maryville University also offers an online Master of Science in Data Science, which can lead to more expansive career opportunities.

 Though certifications aren’t a legal requirement for work in the field, data professionals can pursue them to demonstrate their proficiency in popular data systems and programming languages, often increasing their likelihood of employment.

 Data Analyst vs. Data Scientist vs. Data Engineer: Which Is Right for You?

 This data-driven world is always looking for new minds to innovate the ways in which we gather, analyze, and leverage data.
 Using their critical thinking and problem-solving skills to aid businesses, organizations, and governments of all sizes, data specialists can change how the world works.
-Find out more about how Maryville University’s online Bachelor of Science in Data Science can help you launch a career in this exciting world.
+Find out more about how data science bachelor degree online can help you launch a career in this exciting world.